Kansas State College Advising Corps

 Who We Are

-The Kansas State College Advising Corps is a program within the Office of Student Success, and aims to increase the number of first-generation, low-income and underrepresented high school students entering and completing higher education.
+The Kansas State College Advising Corps is a program within the Office of Enrollment Management, and aims to increase the number of first-generation, low-income and underrepresented high school students entering and completing higher education.
 KSCAC hires recent college graduates to serve as college advisers full-time in select high schools across the Kansas City Metro, in Southwest Kansas and Wichita areas.
 The college adviser assists by providing guidance and encouragement needed for the students to navigate the college admissions and financial aid processes.